Language: EN

 • The try block contains the code that might generate an exception.

-• The catch block captures the exception and allows executing code to manage it.
+• The catch block captures the exception and allows code to execute to manage it.

 Basic Example

-Let’s see it with a simple example, where we try to divide two numbers and handle a possible division by zero:
+Let’s see it with a simple example, where we attempt to divide two numbers and handle a possible division by zero:

 #include <iostream>